All Episodes

 Yeah, I mean, Sean, you nailed it.

-This is not about vote by mail, oh, the convenience and the safety and the security of vote by mail.
+Oh, the convenience and the safety and the security of vote by mail.

-But in fact, this is a very well crafted and long planned strategy, I would say.
+But in fact, this is a very well-crafted and long-planned strategy, I would say.

 They know that they are unreliable, pushing out all of that paper into active and inactive voters' mailboxes.

-No, you you have no clue who's really getting the ballot.
+You have no clue who's really getting the ballot.

-At True the Vote, you've also gone forward with a preliminary injunction that you filed in Nevada, and in Virginia, you also filed a preliminary injunction.
+At True the Vote, you've also gone forward with a preliminary injunction that you filed in Nevada.

 What's going on in those two states in particular?

-In Virginia, um, the governor has not only struck down voter ID, but has declared everyone in the state to be disabled.
+In Virginia, the governor has not only struck down voter ID, but has declared everyone in the state to be disabled.

-It's it's it's outrageous.
+It's outrageous.

-He's the mastermind behind all of this, and it's uh it's it's stunning in its breadth and depth and scope and funding.
+And it's stunning in its breadth and depth and scope and funding.

 That would be good enough.